AtemFontem/inst414-final-project-atem-benanzeafontem/README.md

-# Weather and Freight Flows: INST414 Final Project
+# Weather and Freight Flows

 ## Project Overview
 This project investigates how weather patterns influence freight flows across U.S. states.
 Using data from the Freight Analysis Framework (FAF) and NOAA weather summaries, we construct a regression model to evaluate whether climate and precipitation trends can explain variation in freight value.